Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Rigidly-rotating Bose-Einstein distribution

 \section{Rigidly-rotating Bose-Einstein distribution}

-We now move on and consider a $3+1$-D rigidly-rotating system comprised of uncharged, massless boson particles.
-In this section, we consider such a system from the perspective of relativistic kinetic theory, which is introduced briefly in Subsec.~\ref{sec:RKT:BE}.
-In Subsect.~\ref{sec:RKT:thermo}, we discuss the thermodynamic properties of a rigidly-rotating system with real rotation parameter $\Omega$.
+We now move on and consider a (3+1)d rigidly-rotating system comprised of uncharged, massless boson particles.
+In this section, we consider such a system from the perspective of relativistic kinetic theory, which is introduced briefly in Subsect.~\ref{sec:RKT:BE}.
+In Subsect.~\ref{sec:RKT:thermo}, we discuss the thermodynamic properties of a rigidly-rotating system with real rotation parameter $\Omega$, whose properties for slow rotation are discussed in Sec.~\ref{sec_slow_rotation_shape_0}.
 Finally, Subsec.~\ref{sec:RKT:imaginary} is dedicated to the case of imaginary rotation.